mmalamm/senwatch/README.md

 ## Acknowledgments

-* Many thanks to Derek Willis of Propublica for all his support throughout this project.
+ Many thanks to Derek Willis of Propublica for all his support throughout this project.

+### Todo's

+#### Next Patch
+* Add dashboard with changelog to backend mongo updater
+* Add spinners for async callbacks
+* Refactor deleted tweets to eliminate async bugs
+* Add click events with modal visualizations for all data on banners

+#### Future Direction
+* Add alternative data Sources
+* Refactor into React/Redux to avoid Frontend async issues and reduce data usage